Nicola Gnecco

 Nicola_Gnecco.jpeg

-Department of Statistics
+Department of Mathematics

-I was a postdoctoral researcher @ Yu Group, UC Berkeley working with Bin Yu.
-Previously, I was a postdoctoral researcher @ Copenhagen Causality Lab, University of Copenhagen, working with Jonas Peters and Niklas Pfister.
-I obtained a PhD supervised by Sebastian Engelke @ Research Center for Statistics, University of Geneva, and a master’s thesis in Statistics supervised by Nicolai Meinshausen @ Seminar for Statistics, ETH Zurich.
+Previously, I was a visiting postdoctoral researcher @ Gatsby Computational Neuroscience Unit working with Arthur Gretton, a postdoctoral researcher @ Yu Group, UC Berkeley working with Bin Yu, and a postdoctoral researcher @ Copenhagen Causality Lab, University of Copenhagen, working with Jonas Peters and Niklas Pfister.
+During my postdoc I was supported by a research grant (210976) from the Swiss National Science Foundation.
+I obtained a PhD in Statistics supervised by Sebastian Engelke from the University of Geneva, and a master’s thesis in Statistics supervised by Nicolai Meinshausen from ETH Zurich.

 Keywords: causal inference, distribution generalization, extreme value theory.